Relief & Reconciliation for Syria

 Welcome to R&R

-You are on the homepage of Relief & Reconciliation International AISBL, a non-profit organisation under Belgian law that is combining peacebuilding with humanitarian aid in response to the Syrian crisis.
-We are uniting different communities around a common cause: the future of the youth.
-We opened our first Peace Centre and a refugee camp school in the North of Lebanon, only 12 km from the Syrian border.
-Read more on the following pages about who we are and what we do.
+You are on the homepage of Relief & Reconciliation International AISBL, a non-profit organisation under Belgian law, combining peacebuilding with humanitarian aid in response to oppression and war in Syria.
+Our mission is to bring different communities together around a shared purpose: a brighter future for the youth.
+In 2013, we opened our first Peace Centre in northern Lebanon, just 12 km from the Syrian border.
+Explore our pages to learn more about who we are and what we do.

 Read More!